 Is your house on Craigslist?
 If buyers are there, your house needs to be there.
-I can load 25, 600 x 450 pixel pictures and a description on Craigslist for free and refresh it every 48 hours.
+I can load 25, 600 x 450 pixel pictures and a description on Craigslist and refresh it every 48 hours.

 The sheer number of entries makes the listing disappear way down on the search results very quickly.
 This is why it is important to have a comprehensive spelled out description.
 If a buyer is looking for something specific, it will come up.